afni/afni/doc/SphinxDocs/FATCAT/Tracking.rst

    * ``-dti_in DT_PREF``: point to the set of DTI parameter files by their prefix.
 The program will read in all scalar files with this prefix and output WM ROI statistics on them.
+The minimum set of files needed for tracking is:

+     * (scalar) FA, MD and L1-- RD is calculated automatically if it's not loaded in

+     * (vector) V1, V2 and V3

+     The function will glob for all scalar files with the entered prefix (``-dti_in DT_PREF`` leads to searching for file names like 'DT_PREF*'), so other scalars can be easily included for automatic connectivity matrix calculation by giving them the same prefix.
+(See below for other ways of including extra files.)

    * ``-netrois TARGET_ROI_FILE``: input the file of targets among which to find connections.
 This can be a file with multiple